QuickBlox/Documentation/docs/4_android/6_Push_notifications.md

 # Overview

 ## How QuickBlox Push Notifications work

-Как по-вашему может этот кусок лишний?

-=======СТАРТ========

-There are 2 ways that you can integrate Push Notifications into your app:
+There are 2 ways to integrate Push Notifications into your app:
 * **Broadcasting the same message to all users**.
 It's a simple method which can be used in informational apps that do not authenticate users and where same push notification messages are broadcasted to everybody.
-This way when you want to send a push message you may 1) simply go to Admin panel -> Push Notifications -> type your message in Simple mode -> and hit "Send" for all of your users to receive the message; 2) Send a push using Push Notifications API (explained below).
+To send a push you can: 1) simply go to Admin panel -> Push Notifications -> type your message in Simple mode -> and hit "Send" for all of your users to receive the message; 2) Send a push using Push Notifications API (explained below).
 Following this way you only need to create ONE QuickBlox User which will have all of your users' devices associated with it.
 Then simply send your pushes to that User.
 * **Send individual push alerts**.
-This is when you want to individually send push notifications to a particular user or a group of users (for example notify users of a new chat message sent while they are offline or tell them about some deal/event happening in close proximity to their location).
+You can use this when you want to send push notifications to a particular user or a group of users (for example notify users that new chat message was sent while they are offline or tell them about some deal/event happening in close proximity to their location).
 Following this way you need to have a QuickBlox User created for each of your app users.
 Note that there are easy ways to transparently create QB Users along with your existing users authentication system or have them sign up with Facebook/Twitter/OAuth (described in [Users code sample reference](http://quickblox.com/developers/SimpleSample-users-android)) so your end users don't have to type any additional login credentials or know anything about QuickBlox.

-======КОНЕЦ=======

-QuickBlox предоставляет возможность воспользоваться пуш уведомлениями (GCM and FCM) для уведомления юзеров о каких либо событиях.
-QuickBlox позволяет отправлять пуш-уветомления с:
+Quickblox provides an opportunity to send the notifications(GCM and FCM) the followings ways:
+* using admin panel;
-* админки;
+* using mobile app;
-* из мобильного приложения;

-Пользователь может оправить как платформо ориентированное пуш-уведомление (Android, iOS, Windows Phone),  так и универсальное пуш-уведмление (получат все юзеры, не зависимо от того, с какой платформы была оформлена подписка).

-Также QuickBlox предоставляет такую опцию, как **"Офлайн пуши"** - это опция заключается в автоматической оправке пуш уведомлений о входящих сообщениях из приватных диалогов для офлайн юзеров или о сообщениях из групповых диалогов, когда юзер залогинен в чат, но не заджойнен в этот групповой диалог. Эта опция по умолчанию включена для всех приложений, но клиент может в любое время отключить в админке.

-Данный раздел документации предназначен для того, чтобы показать пользователю как работать с QuickBlox Push Notifications API.
+User can send platform-oriented notification (Android, IOS, WP) or universal notification (all user will receive it, no matter from which device they subscribed).

+Also, Quickblox provides "Offline push** option" with which push notifications about newly received messages automatically.
+This works from private dialogs and for group dialogs, when user is logged into chat, but haven't joined the group dialog.
+This option is enabled by default, but you can disable it from admin panel anytime.

+**Different push types**

+Now Google Cloud Messaging can be two types: Google Cloud Messaging (GCM) or Firebase Cloud Messaging (FCM).
+Our SDK supports both.
+You can set this type in meta-data.

 <span id="Preparing_app_for_QuickBlox_Push-notifications" class="on_page_navigation"></span>
-Для того чтоб получить возможность пользоваться QuickBlox Push-notifications надо:

-1. Добавить необходимые настройки в админке;
+To use Quickblox push notifications you need:

+1. Add needed settings in admin panel;
-2. Интегрировать QuickBlox Push-notifications module в свое приложение;
+2. Integrate QuickBlox Push-notifications module to your application;
 3. Настроить приложение для работы с Push-notifications:
 * настройка GCM пушей;
 * настройка FCM пушей;

-<span id="Admin_panel_congiguration" class="on_page_navigation"></span>
+<span id="Admin_panel_setup" class="on_page_navigation"></span>
-## Нвастройка админки
-Для работы с QuickBlox Push-notifications module вам понадобится GCM API key, для его получения из Firebase developer console нужно:
+## Admin panel setup
+To work with QuickBlox Push-notifications module you need GCM API key.
+To get it please follow these steps:
-* пойти в Firebase developer console;
+* open Firebase developer console;
-* выбрать нужное приложение;
+* choose needed app;
 * open Settings/Project Settings
 * go to Cloud Messaging
 * copy Legacy Server key

 ![](./resources/push/firebase_get_api_key.png)

-Для настройки QuickBlox админ панели вам необходимо засетить GCM API key. Чтобы это сделать, перейдите по пути Home -> app_name
--> Push notifications -> Settings, перейдите в секцию "Google Cloud Messaging (GCM) API key" и засетьте свой API key. Вы можете использовать один и тот же
-  API key для Development и Production enviroments.
+You will need to set GCM API key.
+To do that please navigate to Home -> app_name -> Push notifications -> Settings, and access "Google Cloud Messaging (GCM) API key".
+You can use the **same** api key for **Development** and **Production** environments.

 ![](./resources/push/admin_gcm_api_key.png)

 Then you can start use QuickBlox Push Notification API.

 <span id="Integration_QuickBlox_Push-notifications_module_in_application" class="on_page_navigation"></span>
-## Integration QuickBlox Push-notifications module in application
+## Integration QuickBlox Push-notifications module to application
-Данная инструкция предполагает, что вы уже знакомы с порядком интеграции Quickblox фреймворка в приложение и уже выполнили такие действия для своего приложении:
+The instruction below implies that you are aware of Quickblox integration process and have already performed the following:

 * [Created QuickBlox account](http://admin.quickblox.com/register)
 * [Registerer an application in Dashboard](http://quickblox.com/developers/5_Mins_Guide)
 * [Integrated QuickBlox SDK into application - stub link]()

-To use Push notifications module in your app, you just have to add dependency in **build.gradle** project file:
+To use Push notifications module in your app, you just need to add dependency to **build.gradle** project file:
 ```groovy
 dependencies {
     compile 'com.quickblox:quickblox-android-sdk-messages:3.3.3'